anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-git.md

 The fancy term for this scenario is a *merge conflict*, and it is quite common.
 There are some ways we can minimize the odds of a merge conflict occurring:

 * Before you start working on your code, and before/after you commit/push changes, make sure you bring your local repository up to date.
-You can do this via either git checkout or git fetch in your repo directory.
+You can do this via either `git checkout` or `git fetch` in your repo directory.
 * Try to have different people work on different branches, and merge the changes back in later.
 (We'll cover that in Part 2 of the lab.)
 * Communicate about who's working on what, to avoid duplicating efforts.
 This is probably the easiest and most overlooked way to avoid merge conflicts!

 For this part, you are going to create your own merge conflict, so that you can learn how to resolve merge conflicts when the stakes are low and you don't have to coordinate with other people.

-First, I'm going to dutifully update my repository before I start making local changes.
-In my repo directory (in a terminal):
+1. First, update your repository before you start making local changes.
+In your repo directory (in a terminal):

 ```bash
     git checkout